Bambamoussa/EXTRACTOR2020/DESIGN.md

 ![](/PDL_Master.png)

--A page given to necessarily, one and only one URL
+- A page given to necessarily, one and only one URL

--PageChecker checks one or more Page and a Page is checked by a single PageChecker
+- PageChecker checks one or more Page and a Page is checked by a single PageChecker

--WikiTextExtractor and HTMLExtractor inherit the interface
+- WikiTextExtractor and HTMLExtractor inherit the interface

--WikipediaMatrix has 0 or more Pages, relation -> from WikipediaMatrix to Page
+- WikipediaMatrix has 0 or more Pages, relation -> from WikipediaMatrix to Page

--WikipediaMatrix has 0 or more Urls, relation -> from WikipediaMatrix to Url
+- WikipediaMatrix has 0 or more Urls, relation -> from WikipediaMatrix to Url
 ### Sequence Diagram

 #### Add wikipedia link